teaaqueenn/rubix-cube/README.md

 Final Thoughts

 While the project faced some challenges, such as dealing with multiple computers and integrating various components, these obstacles are part of the learning experience.
-The process of solving a Rubik’s Cube with technology showcases the innovative potential of combining programming, robotics, and computer vision.
+In the end it was pretty fun.
+I still have not connected it to the actual motors yet.